SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Declarations.rst

 which is used within the function body, as well as an argument label, which is used when calling the function or method.
+By default,
-By default, the first parameter does not have an argument label, and the second and subsequent parameters use their parameter names as argument labels.
+parameters use their parameter names as argument labels.
 For example:

 .. testcode:: default-parameter-names

    -> func f(x: Int, y: Int) -> Int { return x + y }
-   -> f(1, y: 2) // y is labeled, x is not
+   -> f(x: 1, y: 2) // y is labeled, x is not
    << // r0 : Int = 3

 You can override the default behavior